pvtr-malli/RecallAI/README.md

 **Example:**
 <img src="images/answer_mode.png" width=800 height=500>

-**🧠🧠🧠You can leave a feedback which will be used for natural labling and monitoring**
+💡 **Pro tip:** You can leave feedback (👍/👎) on results to help improve the system! - This will be used for natural labeling and monitoring.

-## How It Works

 ## Requirements